Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 Specify future and current business rules

-You have to guarantee regulatory compliance and this means defining current and future business rules for your data migration process.
+You have to guarantee regulatory compliance, which means defining current and future business rules for your data migration process.
 They must be in line with various validation and business rules to enable you to transfer data consistently, and this can only be done through establishing data migration policies.

-You might have to come up with a set of rules for your data prior to migration and then re-evaluate these rules and increase their complexity for your data after the migration process ends.
+You might have to develop a set of rules for your data before migration and then re-evaluate these rules and increase their complexity for your data after the migration process ends.

-The next step to successful data migration is agreeing on the strategy.
+The next step to successful data migration agrees on the strategy.
 There are two approaches you can take: “big bang” migration or “trickle” migration.

 The trickle migration splits data migration into stages.
 Both systems – the new one and the old one run concurrently.
 This means there is no downtime.
 While this approach is more complex, it’s safer, as data is migrated continuously.